northernpaws/pocketsequencer/hardware/boards/v0.1/README.md

   - LED footprint needs longer pads with some overhang
   - Dispaly connector needs slightly longer pads
   - Display mode pins are backwards...
+  - LEDs need a power enable switch tied to the main regulator, they never shut off.